(Previously published in Common Ground Magazine November 2014)

 If you work hard and have skills that are valuable, then you deserve to be adequately remunerated.
 Not tackling this head on and then unconsciously telling yourself that poverty has something to do with spirituality demeans the bounty of Spirit herself.

 Rhonda Byrne already gets a lot of criticism, so I’m not going to jump on the bandwagon . . . much.
-Suffice it to say that while intention is the capstone of accomplishment, it’s not the entire pyramid, and frankly, you know it.
+Suffice it to say that while intention is the capstone of accomplishment, it’s not the entire pyramid.
 You also need to involve other people in the process of your success (you misanthrope) while taking advantage of the tools around you (like technology).

 So get your A-team together now, and make sure you don’t mistake yourself for Hannibal (the leader) when you’re actually Murdock (the crazy one).